ttngu207/neurodatawithoutborders.github.io/_pages/faq.md

 ## Does pynwb support both python 2.7 and python >3.5?

 Yes, for now.
-We are planning to drop support for python2 on January 1, 2020.
+The next minor release of PyNWB will continue to support Python 2.7, but we may end support for Python 2.7 in future releases.